Guyana - Kit List

 The list below provides a guide on what kit you should bring with you on this trip.
 It is your responsibility to ensure this kit is fit for purpose: serviceable, suitable for the environment and an appropriate fit.

-Please note that your baggage allowance for the internal flight is usually limited to around 20kg per passenger (including carry on).
+Please note that your baggage allowance for our internal flight is usually limited to around 20kg per passenger (including carry on).
 Precise figures are confirmed closer to departure.

 Feel free to contact us for any questions regarding kit.
 We can recommend quality brands at different price points, as well as good rental options.